-As part of an effort to improve its product lines, EMC periodically releases revisions of its software and hardware.
+As part of an improvement effort, revisions of the software and hardware are periodically released.
 Therefore, some functions described in this document might not be supported by all versions of the software or hardware currently in use.
 The product release notes provide the most up-to-date information on product features.
-Contact your EMC technical support professional if a product does not function properly or does not function as described in this document.
+Contact your technical support professional if a product does not function properly or does not function as described in this document.